Updated: Jan 26

-Who loses when employees don’t feel safe to ask questions, admit mistakes, offer candid feedback or point out a problem?
+Who loses when employees don’t feel safe asking questions, admitting mistakes, offering candid feedback, or pointing out a problem?
 Everyone.
 How do you know if your team experiences psychological safety?

-Who loses when employees don’t feel safe to ask questions, admit mistakes, offer candid feedback or point out a problem?
+Who loses when employees don’t feel safe asking questions, admitting mistakes, offering candid feedback, or pointing out a problem?
 Everyone.

 Think about how the lack of psychological safety can impact these areas of your business.

-Managing change: Many brands have experienced restructuring and reorganization in the last year.
-When teams are taken apart and reformed, how is protecting one’s image a roadblock to the transfer of crucial knowledge, of previous successes and failures?
+Managing change: Many brands experienced restructuring and reorganization last year.
+When teams are taken apart and reformed, how is protecting one’s image a roadblock to transferring crucial knowledge of previous successes and failures?

 How do you know if your team experiences psychological safety?
 Think about how they would react to these statements: